 Karamanian Family Photos and Documents

 1. Receipt dated September 20, 1920 certifying that Ohannes Karamanian purchased a horse from the Hadjin Compatriotic Union of Adana.
 It bears the organization’s stamp.
-2. Another travel permit: This one is in Ottoman Turkish given to Hovhannes Karamanian to travel to Djeyhan.

 1. A 1944 document in Greek given to Arousyag Karamanian by the Athens Union of Nazi War Captives.
 We know that during WWII, Yesayi Karamanian (Arousyag’s husband) was taken captive and sent to Germany for forced labor.
 Arousyag was a member of this organization.
-2. This August 14, 1945 document, in French and English, verifies that Yesayi Karamanian and his clothes had been dusted with DDT powder that year to protect against fleas.